jbloomlab/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/results/summary/make_supp_data.md

-    Plotting correlations of site escape for B1351
+    Plotting correlations of mutation escape for mice

     /fh/fast/bloom_j/computational_notebooks/agreaney/2022/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/env/lib/python3.8/site-packages/plotnine/utils.py:371: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
 Use pandas.concat instead.